 - They have highly irregular but specific amino acid sequence.

 - Globular proteins are highly unstable and undergo denaturation upon slight changes in the environment.

 - Enzymes are globular proteins needed for all the metabolic processes in living systems.

 - As cell surface receptors, globular proteins play their role in coordination and control of body.

 - Haemoglobin, myoglobin, albumin, ceruloplasmin, etc. are some transport proteins that are globular in nature.

 - They also act as transport channels for facilitated diffusion or active transport of molecules into or out of the cell.

 - As immunoglobulin, they are involved in providing protection to the body by detecting the foreign antigen and binding to it, generating an immune response.

-- Hemoglobin is a classic example to study the structure and properties of globular proteins.
+- Haemoglobin is a classic example to study the structure and properties of globular proteins.

-- The primary structure of hemoglobin consists of specific arrangement of 574 amino acids in two alpha chains and two beta chains.
+- The primary structure of haemoglobin consists of specific arrangement of 574 amino acids in two alpha chains and two beta chains.